MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/microsoft-365-whats-next.md

   - MOE150
   - FRP150
 description: "What's coming soon for the Microsoft 365 admin center."
-f1_keyword: MACDashWhatsNew
 ROBOTS: NOINDEX
 ---

 # What's next for the Microsoft 365 admin center

 Welcome to What's next for the Microsoft 365 admin center!
 This article will tell you about new and improved features we're planning and developing so that you can prepare for change.
-We'd like to

 Here's the legal disclaimer:
 > [!WARNING]